 Research

 During my doctoral studies at Stanford, I investigated NGO-state relations in China, focusing on the evolution of civil society and NGO policies and its effect on political trust.
 This research led me to undertake Mandarin Chinese language training at Tsinghua University (2014, 2015), conduct fieldwork in Beijing, Shanghai, and Wuhan (2015-2018), where I interviewed grassroots NGOs and neighborhood-level government institutions.
 My project also led to a pre-doctoral fellowship at the School of Development and Public Policy at Fudan University (2017-2018).
 There, I conducted an original survey on citizen perceptions of social services outsourced to NGOs and their impact on political trust.
 This research was funded by the Freeman Spogli Institute for International Studies at Stanford University and the Center for Philanthropy and Civil Society (PACS).
 The findings have been published in peer-reviewed journals such as Chinese Political Science Review, Asian Politics & Policy, and and as a book chapter in Critical Issues in Contemporary China (Routledge).
-I am currently developing a book based on my doctoral research.
+I am currently developing a book project based on my doctoral research.

-In my post-doctoral period at GIGA, I started a second strand of research on international affairs in the Asia-Pacific, with special focus on China’s foreign policy and US-allies’ reaction to China’s influence in the region.
+During my post-doctoral period at GIGA, I started a third strand of research on international affairs in the Asia-Pacific, with special focus on China’s foreign policy and US-allies’ reaction to China’s influence in the region.
 This research draws theories from works that examine intersection between public opinion, media, and foreign policy; and empirical evidence from surveys and computational text analysis.
 My findings have been published or are forthcoming in peer-reviewed journals such as Asian Survey, Asian Perspective, the Journal of Chinese Political Science, and Australian Journal of International Affairs.
 I have also contributed to policy outlets such as The Diplomat and East Asia Forum.

 Peer-reviewed Publications